rjsaidi/Welcome-to-MATH-217/README.md

      - [Chapter 9 Quarto Document](./chapter9logisticregression.qmd)
 - This document demonstrates how to use logistic regression and machine learning from beginning to end
       - [Ineternational Stroke Trials Logistic Regression Exploration](./logistic_regression_IST.qmd)
-- Use this dataset: IST.csv
+- Use these two datasets: IST.csv and IST_variables)
       - [IST.csv](./IST.csv)

       - [IST_variables.csv](./IST_varibles.csv)